Your Vegetable Soup Secrets

 Unfortunately, as much as the vitamins in vegetables are essential for your body, it is impossible to retain 100 percent of them before consuming them.

-With the above vegetable soup secrets, it is possible to preserve as much vitamins and nutrients content as possible in your soup.
+With the above vegetable soup secrets, it is possible to preserve as many vitamins and nutrients content as possible in your soup.